Fall 2017 Enrollment

 Sound Body, Sound Mind

-The College’s athletic program is served by a Student Athlete Advisory Committee, which is made up of students from various athletic programs who exhibit good moral and academic standing among their peers.
-This group communicates between the athletic program and the student body, promoting in particular an ethic of achievement and helping the whole community celebrate and support outstanding athletes.
+The College’s athletic program is served by a Student Athlete Advisory Committee made up of students from various athletic programs who exhibit good moral and academic standing among their peers.
+This group communicates between the athletic program and the student body, promoting an ethic of achievement and helping the whole community celebrate and support outstanding athletes.

 |Apartments for single students||X|